KiryaHandsome/CheckGenerator/README.md

 | `/discount-card/{id}` | `DELETE` | delete discount card by id | `id` |
 | `/discount-card/create` | `POST` | add discount card | request body with field `discount` |

-Also you may get prodcut information in xml format.
+Also, you may get prodcut information in xml format.
 To do it just add `/xml` to begin of url path like this `localhost:8080/xml/products`

 ## Cache